One Day in Pisa

 The Verdict

-It was well worth stopping for 1 day in Pisa.
-Seeing the Leaning Tower in itself is worthy of a visit.
-The whole Piazza dei Miracoli is beautiful, and while really popular, there is plenty of space so there is no feelings of overcrowding.
-There will even be somewhere you can get that crazy photo you have travelled all this way here to get!
+The whole Piazza dei Miracoli is beautiful, and while really popular, there is plenty of space so there is no feeling of overcrowding.

 Looking for more things to do in Italy?
 Have a look at my other Italy posts for inspiration.